soerenkoehler/shell-scripts/autosign/README.md

 `/etc/postfix/smtp-passwd`
 `/etc/postfix/smtp-passwd.db`
 `/etc/postfix/autosign-passwd`
-Therefore set the file permissions to `rw-------`.
+Therefore set the file permissions to: `rw-------`

 You may...